-Even at that, our bodies most prefer to burn carbs – they are smaller than fats, making them easier to burn, and fat performs special purposes with the construction of cells and gives our skin its elasticity.
-Because of this, many argue an optimal diet looks something like this (along with regular exercise):
+It is true that our bodies most prefer to burn carbs – they are smaller than fats, making them easier to burn, and fat performs special purposes with the construction of cells and gives our skin its elasticity.
+Because of this, the experts that devised the Pritikin diet suggest the following daily intake:

 Calories from carbs – Recommended: 65-75% Consumed:40-50%

 Calories from fat – Recommended: 10-15% Consumed: 30-35%